-Tom also participated in the Live Below the Line challenge in 2013, during which he lived on just £1 a day of food and drink, highlighting how little nutrients so many millions of children depend on, and how this can lead to malnutrition.
-Hear Tom's thoughts on the challenge.
+As part of his work with Unicef, Tom participated in the Live Below the Line challenge, during which he lived on just £1 a day of food and drink, highlighting how little nutrients so many millions of children depend on, and how this can lead to malnutrition.
+Watch what Tom had to say about the challenge.

-You can also follow Tom at #tom_UNICEFUK and @twhiddleston.
+You can also follow Tom on Twitter at @twhiddleston.